Mohammad Bakri: Controversy

 After Operation Defensive Shield in April 2002, Bakri interviewed residents of the Jenin refugee camp and produced a film based on their testimony, Jenin, Jenin.
 Some of the survivors described a massacre of hundreds of people.
 After three showings the film was banned by the Israeli Film Board, which claimed it was not a documentary as it showed only one side of the story.
-Nevertheless, Bakri showed the film at the Tel Aviv and Jerusalem cinematheques and Arab theaters such as Al-Midan in Haifa.
+Nevertheless, Bakri showed the film at the Tel Aviv and Jerusalem cinematheques and Arab theatres such as Al-Midan in Haifa.

 Bakri petitioned the High Court of Justice for prohibiting the screening of the film on the grounds that it distorted the truth.
 After a long fight, the court rejected the censor's decision.
-In 2004, the Israeli High Court finally upheld its earlier overturn of the ban, but joined the Film Board in labeling the film a "propagandistic lie", based on Israeli sources that acknowledged only 52 Palestinian deaths, 38 of whom Israeli sources argued were armed fighters.
-In response to the court's criticism, Bakri stated that he had "seen hundreds of films that deny and ignore what happened to Palestinians, yet [people haven't] complained or tried to ban any film."
+In 2004, the Israeli High Court finally upheld its earlier overturn of the ban, but joined the Film Board in labeling the film a "propagandistic lie" based on Israeli sources that acknowledged only 52 Palestinian deaths, 38 of whom Israeli sources argued were armed fighters.
+In response to the court's criticism, Bakri stated that he had "seen hundreds of films that deny and ignore what happened to Palestinians, yet [people have not] complained or tried to ban any film".

 In 2007, five soldiers who fought in the Jenin refugee camp during Operation Defensive Shield in 2002 sued the cinematheques in Tel Aviv and Jerusalem for screening the film in the midst of the ban, and sued Bakri for 2.5 million NIS for producing the film.
 In July 2008, Bakri was acquitted of the charges.

-Jenin-Jenin earned two awards: the best film award at the Carthage International Film Festival, 2002, and the International Prize for Mediterranean Documentary Filmmaking and Reporting.
+Jenin-Jenin earned two awards: the best film award at the 2002 Carthage International Film Festival and the International Prize for Mediterranean Documentary Filmmaking and Reporting.

 Israeli right-wing group Im Tirtzu organized a campaign against Bakri.
 Im Tirtzu opposed a production of Federico García Lorca's The House of Bernarda Alba in which Bakri played the role of Bernarda.
 The play was produced in 2012 at Tel Aviv's Tzavta Theater.
 Israel's Academy of the Performing Arts was behind the production.
 While refusing Im Tirtzu's request to intervene, Culture Minister Limor Livnat criticized the judgment of the theater's administration.

+Bakri consistently emphasized his Palestinian identity throughout his career.

-Personal life
+Personal life and death

-Bakri is married to Leila and together they have six children.
-His sons Adam, Ziad and Saleh Bakri are also actors.
+Bakri was married to Leila and together they had six children.
+His sons Adam, Ziad and Saleh are also actors.

+Bakri died from heart disease at the Galilee Medical Center in Nahariya on 24 December 2025 at the age of 72.